Wynnefield, Philadelphia: History

 Until the 1960s, an area near Wynnefield, Bala Cynwyd, across City Avenue in Lower Merion Township, was known as an upscale shopping district.
 Small, local boutiques thrived alongside of The Blum Store, Bonwit Teller, and Lord & Taylor.
 Betty's hat shop was a popular destination for the Main Line elite and Jackie Kennedy fans.
 Suburbanites would bring their families to spend the day shopping and to enjoy a meal at local haunts such as Pub Tiki and Williamson's Restaurant.
 Women from areas such as nearby Bucks County would ride into Bala Cynwyd on SEPTA buses, donning their best garb and wearing their white gloves.

 In the mid-1960s, the neighborhood began the transition into being largely African American.
 As of 2006, changes to the neighborhood include the expansion of St. Joseph's University, and an influx of students and new residents of non-African descent moving into the area.
 Today Wynnefield closely parallels highly regarded Mt.
 Airy as being one of the most racially diverse neighborhoods in Philadelphia.

 Much of the development of Wynnefield after the 1960s is due to the influence of the late Katie B. Jackson (1929–1993).
 Known by the African-American community as "Queen of Wynnefield," Jackson founded the Wynnefield Academy, a private, co-educational PK-4 elementary school in 1975.
 The Katie B. Jackson Development Corporation and Katie B. Jackson Senior Citizens Complex bear her name.

-Har Zion Synagogue, built at 54th & Wynnefield Ave in 1924, was a longtime resident of the area before moving to larger facilities in Penn Valley, PA in 1976.
+Har Zion Temple, a synagogue, built at 54th & Wynnefield Ave in 1924, was a longtime resident of the area before moving to larger facilities in Penn Valley, PA in 1976.

 The William Mann School and Wynnestay are listed on the National Register of Historic Places.